cBournhonesque/lightyear/README.md

   - TODO: maybe define different 'modes' for how components of a predicted entity get copied from confirmed to predicted
     - with_rollback: create a component history and rollback to the confirmed state when needed
     - copy_once: only copy the component from confirmed to predicted once, and then never again
+      - if we don't have this, the color will be reverted to the confirmed color every time we rollback
     - not_copy: never copy the component from confirmed to predicted

 - Replication: